Photographer | Designer | Creative Strategist

 With a background in opera, writing, start-ups, design + media, Genevieve has a deep fascination of the creative process and those endeavoring in it.
 She has been documenting and interviewing creative minds around the world since 2015.
 In a world that provides little to no economic incentive to make art, Genevieve seeks to understand what drives artists to continue to create.
 It is her greatest hope that in photographing the creative traditions that the wisdom within these narratives will continue to guide the human spirit for many more moons.

 When not in New York, Genevieve spends her time studying the lands and cultures of the Arab and Latin American worlds.
-These places altogether inspire and confound her in the beauty and conflict that exists within these arbitrary borders.
+These places altogether inspire and confound her in the beauty and conflict that exist within these arbitrary borders.
 Most recently, Genevieve worked with UN Habitats in Lebanon to document the vulnerable neighborhoods throughout the country, surveying the struggles that exist within these communities.

 Current project underway is the Eye See You Project, a global project to photograph 1,000 strangers as a practice of seeing and being seen, in collaboration with The Assemblage NoMad, Ubuntu Market, Melissa Galeria, Invisible Technologies, BURNT, The Munchies Table and photographers around the world.
-Self-taught in photography, Genevieve has had her work appear in the NY Times, AdWeek, MOZAIC, UN Habitats and other publications.
+Self-taught in photography, Genevieve has had her work appear in the NY Times, AdWeek, MOZAIC, Business Insider, UN Habitats and other publications.

 Genevieve is also involved in a number of other projects.
 Founder + Creative Director of media production company Triangleflash Studio and The Munchies Table.
 Partner + Strategic Advisor + Content Creator of Ubuntu Market.
 Founder of BURNT.
 Contributor of MOZAIC Magazine.
 Co-host of the I See You Dinner Series with Juanita Galvis, Carolina Santos and Veronica Cabeza.
 Career mentor for students at her alma mater Duke University's Fuqua School of Business.